 Showing items related by title, author, creator and subject.

 Krogh, Peter F. (Peter Frederic) (WETA-TV (Television station : Washington, D.C.)Blackwell Corporation (Washington D.C.)Georgetown University.
-School of Foreign ServiceSouth Carolina Educational Television Network, 1987)Examines the proposed removal of intermediate range nuclear weapons from Europe and the elimination of the Soviet short-range nuclear arsenal.
+School of Foreign ServiceSouth Carolina Educational Television Network, 1987-03-07)Senator Lloyd Bentsen, Chairman of the Senate Finance Committee, discusses the United States' growing trade deficit and proposed trade legislation.